joesmith1310/dupeify/README.md

 ## Logging In

-You can log in as a user using credentials username = user and password = user.
-For admin use username = admin and password = admin.
+You can log in as a user using credentials username = `user` and password = `user`.
+For admin use username = `admin` and password = `admin`.
 As admin you are able to add new products, edit existing ones, see user recommendations and remove users.

 ## Using the Home Page